PhoenixTales/wiki.gothicarchive.org/religion.md

 ## Adanos, God Of Water
 - before called _Cyvanis_
 - patron of healing, work, knowledge, curiosity, courage
 - `The words Cyvanis: Work and live, for the day is made for man to work.
-Look for learning and knowledge so that you can pass it on`
+Look for learning and knowledge so that you can pass it on, for it is for that purpose that you were created` (book `Words of the Gods`, early version)
 - `Adanos brought man versatility, knowledge, curiosity and courage`
 - `god Adanos, who is the balance between good and evil`
 - `Adanos (...) spoke: (...)
 I shall give mankind the power of healing.`
-- `Work and live, for the day was created so that man may work.
-Seek learning and knowledge so that you may pass it on, for it is for that purpose that you were created.` (book `Words of the Gods`)
 - as suggested by `OtWaMaskWater.tga`, symbolized by light blue droplet
 - `many who soon became dissatisfied [with Innos].
 And so it happened that they prayed to Adanos and forgot their origins.
 The league of priests was divided.
 Wars ensued and the faith in divine omnipotence soon became a myth.
 And so the priests were separated.`
 - greeting: `May the blessing of Adanos be with you` (_Cronos_)